beauwilliams/DSCMQWebsite/README.md

 ## Technology Stack

-**Web Framework** Python/Flask is a lightweight web framework that allows us to build simple applications quickly.
+**Web Framework:** Python/Flask is a lightweight web framework that allows us to build simple applications quickly.

-**Application Server** Gunicorn - aka Green Unicorn is a lightweight http server which is simple to use and compatible with a wide variety of software.
-It differs from a web server such as apache of nginx in that Gunicorn is an _application server_
+**Application Server:** Gunicorn - aka Green Unicorn is a lightweight http server which is simple to use and compatible with a wide variety of software.
+It differs from a web server such as apache or nginx in that Gunicorn is an _application server_

-**Hosting and Deployment** Heroku cloud plaftorm
+**Hosting and Deployment:** Heroku Cloud Plaftorm

-**Markup/Styling** HTML/CSS
+**Markup/Styling:** HTML/CSS

-**Graphics/Application Logic** Javascript
+**Graphics/Application Logic:** Javascript

 ## How to set up a development environment